bmharper/xo/docs/src/text.md

 Sub-pixel rendering
 -------------------
-See this link for Dual Source Blending, which is what we use: "http://www.opengl.org/wiki/Blending#Dual_Source_Blending"
+See this link for Dual Source Blending, which is what we use: [Dual Source Blending](http://www.opengl.org/wiki/Blending#Dual_Source_Blending)